Here's Our Rant About Axsome Therapeutics Inc. (AXSM)

 AXSM’s Market Performance

-AXSM stocks went up by 9.85% for the week, with a monthly drop of -20.98% and a quarterly performance of 6.36%, while its annual performance rate touched 57.21%.
-The volatility ratio for the week stands at 5.90% while the volatility levels for the past 30 days are set at 5.88% for Axsome Therapeutics Inc. The simple moving average for the period of the last 20 days is -9.22% for AXSM stocks with a simple moving average of 28.40% for the last 200 days.
+AXSM stocks went down by -10.09% for the week, with a monthly drop of -32.03% and a quarterly performance of -6.08%, while its annual performance rate touched 9.63%.
+The volatility ratio for the week stands at 7.11% while the volatility levels for the past 30 days are set at 6.12% for Axsome Therapeutics Inc. The simple moving average for the period of the last 20 days is -17.36% for AXSM stocks with a simple moving average of 9.24% for the last 200 days.

 Analysts’ Opinion of AXSM